 No, it is not mandatory to do the whole loop.
 However, a minimum of one kilometre is required.

 Of course!
 The more kilometres you cover, the more money is donated to disadvantaged children and families in the South.

-Throughout the day, musical and dance performances from the supported country are scheduled under the big tent in the Mont Blanc rotunda.
+Throughout the day, when we can meet in person, musical and dance performances from the supported country are scheduled under the big tent in the Mont Blanc rotunda.
 Troops of musicians also accompany the children at the start of the march.

 You will find culinary specialities from the country supported under the big tent in the Mont Blanc rotunda.
 Terre des Hommes Suisse will also have various stands along the route, where you will be able to eat and drink.
 Please note that all the profits from these sales will be donated to the association.

 The aim of the Walk is for the child to take responsibility and to be a real actor from the beginning to the end of the process.
 It is the child who, after having been made aware of the Walk at school, must convince his or her parents and entourage to participate in the Walk and obtain sponsors.
 It is also he who decides how many kilometres he will walk.
 Finally, it is the child who will go and find his sponsors, once the Walk is over, to collect the amounts promised and send them by post to Terre des Hommes Suisse.

 If a child unfortunately cannot find a sponsor, a contribution of CHF 5.00 is expected, as the registration of each child involves costs for our organisation.

 When registering, each participant receives a personalised payment slip, made out to Terre des Hommes Suisse.
 This payment slip allows you to transfer the amount you have collected during the Marche de l’espoir.